m-bock/purescript-transit/README.md

 > Full source code: _[test/Examples/HouseOfSantaClaus.purs](test/Examples/HouseOfSantaClaus.purs)_

-This example uses "Das Haus vom Nikolaus" (The house of Santa Claus), a well-known German drawing puzzle.
+This example uses "Das Haus vom Nikolaus" (The house of Santa Claus)[^haus-nikolaus], a well-known German drawing puzzle.
 The challenge is to draw a house shape in one continuous stroke without lifting the pen and without retracing any line.
 In German-speaking countries, this puzzle is commonly associated with Saint Nicholas (Nikolaus), hence the name.
 The puzzle is equivalent to finding an Eulerian trail in the graph representing the house's edges.

 <img src="assets/das-haus-vom-nikolaus-solution.webp" />